google/containerdbg/BUILDING.md

 it.
 To generate present vmlinux.h header, default configuration was used, with only extra `CONFIG_DEBUG_INFO_BTF=y` option enabled.

+The command used for generating the header was: bpftool btf dump file /sys/kernel/btf/vmlinux format c > pkg/ebpf/headers/vmlinux_612.h

 Given different kernel version can have incompatible type definitions, it might be important to use vmlinux.h of a specific kernel version as a "base" version of header.
 To that extent, all vmlinux.h headers are versioned by